How to Respond When Someone Provokes Your Anger

 Three Ways to Help Manage Anger

-Vengeance belongs to God, and only to God.
+2. Keep in mind that vengeance belongs to God, and only to God.
 Learn how to let go of your anger, and let God handle the "payback."
 He always does, even if it doesn't appear to you that He will.
+Yes, sometimes there is a need for war and for fighting, but that comes only after you have done everything you can to keep from going to war, to keep from fighting.

-Always remember that even though God hates sin, He loves the sinner.
-Don't confuse a wrongful act with the person who perpetrated.
+3. Always remember that even though God hates sin, He loves the sinner.
+Don't confuse a wrongful act with the person who perpetrated the act.
 He or she is a child of God, loved by God, just like you.
 Pray for him/her, and set a good example by demonstrating a godly response to the anger they have provoked within you.

 © 2012 Sallie B Middlebrook PhD